- TOP

 Tips for getting the most out of your gym workout

+Simply going to the gym frequently and at specific times will not bring out the full benefits of your training.
 Even if you train in the same way, the results will vary because other factors such as diet, form, and consistency are involved.
+If you're going to the gym, you'll want to maximize your results with a few simple ingenuity.

 Eat enough protein to build muscle